scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 The data is divided into 2 groups (training and validation) which comprise 90% and 10% of the data respectively.
 The final model has two neuron networks and a GBT classifier.
-Once trained, it can be used to predict in real time what will be the consumer's basket, based on the history of purchases and current promotions in neighboring stores.
+Once trained, it was used to predict in real time what will be the consumer's basket, based on the history of purchases and current promotions in neighboring stores.
 Based on the validation loss function, we eliminated the LSTM Rays and LSTM model size (see Figure :ref:`lstm`).

 *First level model (feature extraction)*